Functions applied to join columns are always the result of a wrong physical data model.

 What other disadvantages do functions on join columns have?

-Most functions force the optimizer to perform a full table scan.
+Most functions compel the optimizer to perform a full table scan, which can be resource-intensive and time-consuming.

 Are there functions that have no negative impact on performance?